-Landlords may still give notice to end a fixed-term tenancy upon its expiry and final date, providing the same reasons used for periodic tenancies apply e.g. sale of property, or family members moving in etc. A fixed-term tenancy can also still be terminated upon application to the Tenancy Tribunal by either party, and if the circumstances allow.
+Landlords may still give notice to end a fixedterm tenancy upon its expiry and final date, providing the same reasons used for periodic tenancies apply e.g. sale of property, or family members moving in etc. A fixed-term tenancy can also still be terminated upon application to the Tenancy Tribunal by either party, and if the circumstances allow.

 Making minor changes: Tenants can request to make a change to a rental property and this request cannot be declined by the landlord if the change is minor.
-Examples of minor changes may include shelving, T.V aerials, small gardens, curtains, etc. Landlords can place reasonable conditions as to how any changes are carried out.
+Examples of minor changes checks on any proposed assignee and can may include shelving, T.V aerials, small gardens, curtains, etc. Landlords can place reasonable conditions as to how any changes are carried